 The King County Heroin and Prescription Opiate Addiction Task Force Report’s publish date of September 15th is on the first page of the report.
 You can read the report as a free pdf from the KingCounty.gov website.
 They also have video and infographics about the report available.

 The current number of deaths shown on the home page of delaysmeandeaths.org is an estimate based on data from the previous year.
-In order to calculate an estimate we use the numbers published in the University of Washington Alchohol and Drug Abuse Institute report, “2016 Drug Use Trends in King County, Washington.”
+In order to calculate an estimate we use the numbers published on the King County Medical Examiners Office Overdose Deaths Report.

 The calculation works like this:

-The website determines how many days have passed since the recommendations were published and then multiplies that number by 0.9095890411 to estimate the number of deaths to date.
+The website determines how many days have passed since the recommendations were published and then adds the 2016, 2017, and 2018 numbers above to the current calculation of of the the number of deaths to date for 2019.
 That figure is then rounded down to a whole number.

 Note: Our estimate does not account for the fact that the number of drug-related deaths in King County has increased every year since 2011.
-The data for 2018 may end up being higher than our estimates.
+The data for 2019 may end up being higher than our estimates..

 Sources of stories